Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

 Split rounds $[2n/5+1,n]$ into epochs as done by the $\textsc{Next}$ procedure; note that there are at least $n/5$ epochs in this part of the protocol.
 Since the noise corrupted~$t$ of Alice's transmissions before round~$2n/5$, it can corrupt at most $n/5-\eps n-t$ additional transmissions of Alice beyond round~$2n/5$.

 That is, in at least $n/5 - (n/5-\eps n-t)=t+\eps n$ of the epochs after round~$2n/5$, Alice's transmission (in the first round of the epoch) is not corrupted; call these epochs Alice-uncorrupted.
 Note that by round $2n/5$, Alice's ``correct'' chain is of length at most $n/5-t$.
 As long as the length of Alice's correct chain is less than~$n/5$, any Alice-uncorrupted epoch is also Alice-skipped.
 In each such epoch, $\Skip_A$ increases by one and Alice gets to speak only once.
 The length of Alice's correct chain also increases by one in each such epoch.
-It follows that in each of following $t$ Alice-uncorrupted epochs, $\Skip_A$ increases until the length of the correct chain exceeds~$n/5$ and the condition of line~\ref{alg:step:SkipA} does not hold any longer (for uncorrupted transmissions.
-Uncorrupted transmissions may increase $\Skip_A$ even further).
+It follows that in each of following $t$ Alice-uncorrupted epochs, $\Skip_A$ increases until the length of the correct chain exceeds~$n/5$ and the condition of line~\ref{alg:step:SkipA} does not hold any longer. may increase $\Skip_A$ even further).
 Since the number of Alice-uncorrupted epochs is $t+\eps n > t$, the counter will indeed reach at least~$n/5+t$. \end{proof}

-The following lemma captures a key property of our resilient protocol---a relation between the length of the simulated transcript and the number of corruptions occurred so far. \begin{lemma} If, up to some round~$r$, there were $t$ Alice-skipped epochs where Alice's transmission is uncorrupted, and at most $t-k$ corruptions in Bob's transmissions, then
+The following lemma captures a key property of our resilient protocol---a relation between the length of the implied transcript and the number of corruptions that have occurred so far. \begin{lemma} If, up to some round~$r$, there were $t$ Alice-skipped epochs where Alice's transmission is uncorrupted and at most $t-k$ corruptions in Bob's transmissions, then

 \end{lemma} \begin{proof} We prove the claim by induction on $k$ for all $r\ge t\ge k$.

 The base case: $k=0$, trivially holds since for all~$r,t$, we have $|T(r)| \ge 0$.
 For the inductive step, we assume that the lemma holds (for both parties) for some $k$ and any $r\ge t\ge k$, and wish to show that it also holds for~$k+1$ and any $r \ge t \ge k+1$.
 Specifically, let $r,t$ where $r\ge t$ be fixed.
 We are given that by round~$r$ there are $t$ Alice-skipped Alice-uncorrupted epochs, and that Bob's transmissions suffer from at most $t-(k+1)$ corruptions; we need to show that $|T(r)|\ge k+1$.